Moving to Portugal

 Our teams are able to pack your valuable, fragile and bulky furniture.
 We use a modern range of environmentally friendly, purpose-made packing materials and can pack everything for you prior to your move.
 Our bespoke services include:

-• furniture wrapped in bubble blanket for extra protection
+Furniture is wrapped in bubble blankets for extra protection.

 We can also offer an unpacking service to unpack your belongings onto flat surfaces and dispose of all packing materials.

 You may find you need to store some or all of your possessions prior to moving home, or whilst you arrange for work to be carried out on your new home.

 We have 19 storage locations throughout the UK all providing secure containerised storage in personal dedicated storage containers.

 All our warehouses are clean, dry, secure and accredited to European standard BS EN 14873.

 White & Company

 International Removals since 1871

 We recommend a visit from one of our Surveyors for all International moves, so that we can assess your requirements, and the volume of goods to be moved.